Tissue Paper Flowers

 Take 6 of the 5 x 6.5-inch pieces of tissue paper and stack and straighten them evenly.

-Next, fold the layered tissue paper accordion style, folding it back and forth until you reach the end of the
+Next, fold the layered tissue paper sheets using an accordion fold, folding it back and forth until you reach the end of the paper.

-Holding the folded stack horizontally, staple the center of the folded paper vertically.
+Holding the folded stack horizontally, staple the center of the tissue paper folds vertically.

-With a pair of scissors, cut the corners of the ends of your folded paper diagonally on each corner.
+With a pair of scissors, cut the corners of the ends of your folded tissue paper strip diagonally on each corner.

 Finish Building Tissue Paper Flower Craft